 Executive Director Allona Lane Cross

-Prior to becoming the Executive Director, Allona was promoted to be the Deputy Director of the agency where she served as second in command.
+Prior to becoming the Executive Director, Allona was named Deputy Director of the agency where she served as second in command.
 As Deputy Director, she assisted the Executive Director in the administration & coordination of the agency in the areas of operations, administration, financial management, information technology, compliance, and investigations.
 Prior to becoming the Deputy Director, Allona served the State of Georgia for over a decade in varied leadership roles at GCEO.
 Those roles included Director of Fair Housing, Senior Compliance Officer, Communications Officer, and Mediator for the agency.

 Allona has worked in the fair housing and affordable housing fields for over a decade.
 Prior to joining the GCEO, she served as a Housing Specialist for the Birmingham Housing Authority in Birmingham, Alabama.
 Her passion for equal opportunity, fair housing, and inclusion is fueled from a long family history of real estate entrepreneurship.
 Allona helps manage her family’s real estate & development company which has been established for over 60 years and has cemented itself as a historical entity in Mississippi within the local community.

 Allona is well-versed in regulation interpretation and is a subject matter expert in the fields of fair housing compliance and investigations.
 She loves working in the public sector and shares a remarkable vision for the future of “Affirmatively Furthering Fair Housing.”
 She regularly conducts seminars covering a variety of fair housing topics to educate constituents on fair housing laws and provides technical training to regulated industry personnel at the local, state, and national levels.